 After the needs section is completed, be sure to include your wants.
 This may look like a half hour of video games or maybe twenty minutes of phone time.

 Be sure to include daily life in there too.
 If you’ve got a bedtime routine, include that in the schedule.
-A visual for your every day life, wants, needs, and daily routine, can help to keep you on schedule and allows you to see when you have more free time to be more active.
+A visual for your everyday life, wants, needs, and daily routine, can help to keep you on schedule and allows you to see when you have more free time to be more active.

 86 the Screen

-Screen time is the biggest downfall, that an a lack of rules when it comes to a growing child.
-If a child spends too much time on a their phone, their computer, or playing video games they will feel the need to constantly be doing those things.
+Screen time is the biggest downfall, that a lack of rules when it comes to a growing child.
+If a child spends too much time on their phone, their computer, or playing video games they will feel the need to constantly be doing those things.